 Cabrio contains pyraclostrobin, a Group 11 fungicide, and is effective against pathogens resistant to fungicides with modes of action different from those of QoI fungicides (Target site Group 11), such as for example, dicarboximides, sterol inhibitors, benzimidazoles, or phenylamides.
-Fungal iso ates resistant to Group 11 fungicides, such as pyraclostrobin, azoxystrobin, trifloxystrobin, and kresoxim-methyl, may eventually dominate the fungal population if Group 11 fungicides are used predominantly and repeatedly in the same field in successive years as the primary method of control for the targeted pathogen species.
+Fungal isolates resistant to Group 11 fungicides, such as pyraclostrobin, azoxystrobin, fluoxastrobin, trifloxystrobin, and kresoxim-methyl, may eventually dominate the fungal population if Group 11 fungicides are used predominantly and repeatedly in the same field in successive years as the primary method of control for the targeted pathogen species.
 This may result in reduction of disease control by Cabrio or other Group 11 fungicides.

-To maintain the performance of Cabrio in the field, DO NOT exceed the total number of sequential applications of Cabrio and the total number of applications of Cabrio per season stated in Sections V. and VI.
-Adhere to the label instructions regarding the consecutive use of Cabrio or other target site of action Group 11 fungicides that have a similar site of action on the same pathogens.
+To maintain the performance of Cabrio in the field, DO NOT exceed the maximum seasonal use rate or the total number of applications of Cabrio per season and the maximum number of applications of Cabrio stated in Sections V. and VI.
+Adhere to the label instructions regarding the use of Cabrio or other target site of action Group 11 fungicides that have a similar site of action on the same pathogens.